evanxd/iotjs/README.md

 Thing.js is a framework provides the fastest and easiest way to develop applications for open hardware devices.

 ## Getting Started
-Blink an LED without code.
+Control an LED on a Web page without any JavaScript code.

 ### 1. Install Thing.js
 ```sh